JohnMahfouz/OS-PROJECT/README.md

 # OS_PROJECT – Educational Operating System (FOS)

-An educational operating system developed as part of the Operating Systems Course (CSW355) at Ain Shams University.
-Based on MIT's [xv6](https://pdos.csail.mit.edu/6.828/2020/xv6.html), this project provides hands-on experience with core OS concepts including memory management, virtual memory, and process scheduling.
+An educational operating system developed as part of the Operating Systems Course (CSW355) at Ain Shams University. this project provides hands-on experience with core OS concepts including memory management, virtual memory, and process scheduling.

 ---